DhruvBhagadia/JusTalk/README.md

 # SocketProgramming
-A basic chat application using implemented using Socket programming
+A basic chat application implemented using Socket programming

 ## Introduction

 To connect to other machine we need a socket connection.
 A socket connection means the two machines have information about each other’s network location (IP Address) and TCP port.
 - Here, various clients can connect to the server and then chat with each other following "message@recipient" format.
-- A Client can send another CLient a "Hello" image using image@recipient
+- A Client can send another Client any image using image@recipient.
+Here, a script runs on the background first downloading the image and sends that downloaded image to the recipient.
 - The clients can also view the users who are currently logged-in
 - The clients can quit whenever they wish to